LachlanRichardsUSC/SGD213_Task-2-Wiki-Template/Proposal/project_justification.md

 ### Brief
 [//]: # (What was the client's brief?)
-The client is seeking a proof of concept for a game that is simple, yet a leader in its class
+The client is seeking a proof of concept for a game that is simple and big on art
-* Users should be drawn to the game by its eye-catching visuals
+* Users should be drawn to the game by its simple but unique visuals
-* The audio in the game should be exciting and drive the player's emotion
-* The gameplay should be fast-paced, quick to gain feedback and quick to retry
+* The gameplay can be fast-paced, or can be slow-paced depending on the player actions

 ### Communication
 * When do you need this prototype by?
 > I need the prototype by Friday Week 13.

 * What kind of games do you think are good?
-> Couch coop games appear to be simple enough to develop and can move reasonable units if done well.
+> Any simple game as long as it has a good or unique art style.

 * Since you only need a prototype, are you happy for us to focus on gameplay and use based geometry for art assets?
-> Yes perfect, the prototype is a proof of concept, please don't waste time on creating art assets; if the game is fun with simple art assets, that is perfect.
-At least change the colour palette to be aesthetically pleasing though.
+> That is alright, however if your able to can you add some simple art assets to the game such as the player, enemies and pickups.
+This will help after the prototyping is done to find an artistic direction to do in.
+However if it impacts the prototyping to make jist keep it geometry based.

 * Do you need a menu system?
-> Well I need to be able to take this to potential investors to sell the idea.
-If I need to quit out of it every time I finish that will not work.
-It will need basic UI functionality, pausing, quitting out of game, exiting the application, returning to main menu, playing the game from main menu.
+> Yes a memu system would be greatly appreciated as im not a good coder my self. the menu should be able play the game from the menu, quit to the menu, quiting the game and pausing.

 * Are there any themes you think are popular or you would like to see in your game?
-> Hmm... not really.
-I do like dragons though!
-I think silly games catch people's eyes?
+> Hmm... i guess it being in a forest under the night sky is pretty appeasing to the eye.

 ---